You can donate to Tucson Parks and Recreation through the Tucson Parks Foundation.

 - If the recommendation is approved by the City of Tucson Mayor and Council, Tucson Parks and Recreation staff will assist the applicant in coordinating the naming ceremony.
 The applicant shall be responsible for all costs associated with changes to park signs in accordance with City of Tucson and TPRD standards.
 Installation shall be coordinated with TPRD staff.

-Initial Inquiry Form (Submit your initial inquiry using this link.)
+Initial Inquiry Form for Naming (Submit your Naming Initial Inquiry using this link.)